- Gladys Childs

 Psalm 139:7-13: Where shall I go from your Spirit?
 Or where shall I flee from your presence?
 If I ascend to heaven, you are there!
 If I make my bed in Sheol, you are there!
 If I take the wings of the morning and dwell in the uttermost parts of the sea, even there your hand shall lead me, and your right hand shall hold me.
 If I say, “Surely the darkness shall cover me, and the light about me be night,” even the darkness is not dark to you; the night is bright as the day, for darkness is as light with you.
 For you formed my inward parts; you knitted me together in my mother's womb.

 If you missed the first two blogs in this series, go back and read them as they build upon one another.
-Feel free to follow me on Instagram or Facebook and share posts and make comments as you see fit.
-Also, if you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and am currently working on a special gift for my subscribers.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
+If you have not signed up for my email list, please do so.
+I send out bi-monthly newsletters and behind the scenes information.